redpanda-dayo/win-photo-autofix-ahk/README.md

 imageDir := "E:\___DUMMY___\__auto_fix__"
 ```

-`This script will overwrite the images.`
+- `This script will overwrite the images.`
+- `Please back up your images before running this script.`